bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 #### Black Powder
 Your weapon fires balls of lead propelled by incendiary powder.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
 You don’t add your STR to damage, but get an inherent +6 damage bonus.
 Reloading a black powder weapon takes 1 minute.

+#### Bow
+This weapon fires fletched arrows.
+It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
+You can add STR to damage up to a maximum of the size of the weapon.
+Readying an arrow and firing a bow in the same turn gives a -1 to the [Marksmanship](Marksmanship) test.

 #### Crossbow
 Your weapon fires bolts of metal.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
-You don’t add your STR to damage, but get an inherent +3 damage bonus.
+You don’t add your STR to damage, but get an inherent +1 damage bonus, and double the normal size bonus.
 After firing a crossbow, it takes a combat turn to reload.

 #### Deadly Draw
 This weapon is penetrative for your first attack in any combat.